Comments on epsilon expansion of the O$(N)$ model with boundary: Introduction

 On the other hand, $\{W^{\alpha}_{2p},W^{\alpha}_{2p+1}\}$ and $\{\widehat{W}_{2p},\widehat{W}_{2p+1}^{\alpha}\}$ are the renormalized bulk and boundary operators at the Wilson-Fisher fixed point, which in the free limit tend to

-While the lowest-lying boundary operator $\widehat{W}_{1}^{\, \alpha}$ has already been examined by the Rychkov-Tan method in \cite{Dey:2020jlc,Giombi:2020rmc}, we find it necessary to take into account the analyticity of correlation functions to calculate the anomalous dimensions of boundary composite operators.
-We believe that our argument is not limited to the O$(N)$ vector model with a boundary but can also be applied to the similar models with a line defect \cite{Allais:2014fqa,Cuomo:2021kfm} as demonstrated in \cite{DCFTpaper}, and presumably to other models with boundaries or defects.
+By using the Rychkov-Tan method, the anomalous dimension of the lowest-lying boundary operator $\widehat{W}_{1}^{\, \alpha}$ has already been examined in \cite{Dey:2020jlc,Giombi:2020rmc}.
+To our best knowledge, however, the anomalous dimensions of boundary composite operators have not yet been derived by the axiomatic approach. \paragraph{Summary and discussion.} In this paper, we reproduce the leading anomalous dimensions of boundary composite operators by the Rychkov-Tan method,\footnote{It remains open how to extract the higher-order anomalous dimensions by the Rychkov-Tan method, even in the absence of a boundary.} and verify that the results are the same as the diagrammatic ones.
+We focus on Neumann and Dirichlet boundary conditions which correspond to special and ordinary transitions respectively \cite{Diehl:1996kd}.\footnote{There is one more critical phase called the extraordinary transition \cite{Lubensky19752, Bray1977} which can be described by BCFT.
+In this phase, unlike the special and ordinary ones, there is no corresponding phase in four dimensions ($\epsilon=0$) (see e.g., appendix B.4 in \cite{Liendo:2012hy}).
+Thus, we cannot apply our axiomatic method to examine the extraordinary phase.} We find it necessary to take into account the analyticity of correlation functions to calculate the anomalous dimensions of boundary composite operators.
+We believe that our method presented in this paper is also applicable to other boundary composite operators including derivatives.
+Furthermore, we expect that our argument is not limited to the O$(N)$ vector model with a boundary but can also be applied to similar models with a line defect \cite{Allais:2014fqa,Cuomo:2021kfm} as demonstrated in the accompanying paper \cite{Nishioka:2022qmj}, and presumably to other models with boundaries or defects.
 We hope to investigate this direction in the future.

 This paper is organized as follows.
 In section \ref{sec:review of BCFT}, we review the basics of BCFT.
 In section \ref{sec:Correlators in free theory Neumann}, we provide various aspects of the free O$(N)$ model with the Neumann boundary condition.
 In section \ref{Diagrammatic calculation, Neu}, we perform diagrammatic calculations to derive the anomalous dimensions of the boundary composite operators $\widehat{W}_{2p}$ and $\widehat{W}_{2p+1}^{\, \alpha}$.
 In section \ref{sec:Rychkov-Tan Axioms}, we use the Rychkov-Tan method to reproduce the diagrammatic results obtained in section \ref{Diagrammatic calculation, Neu}.
 The resulting conformal dimensions are summarized in table \ref{TableEps2}.
 In appendix \ref{app:Dirichlet boundary condition}, we derive the anomalous dimensions of composite operators subject to the Dirichlet boundary condition.